meltano/handbook/src/_peopleops/benefits.md

 Please note that there may be times when you’ll need to adjust your schedule (e.g. a necessary synchronous meeting).

+#### Limited Availability

+Taking a week -- or even multiple days -- off can feel daunting because of the large number of things to catch up on when back, and because of the potential to block others.
+Because of this, sometimes people do not end up taking time off at all.
+In order to provide options between 100% availability (regular work week) and 0% availability (vacation) team members can let others know of their limited availability.

+As with taking any time off, communication and setting of expectations is key.
+Team members can note their availability on the calendar and via Slack with a custom status like, "During this week I will check in every day (work between 30min and 3hr) to make sure I'm not blocking anyone, but will not start any new work".
+Be sure to add this time off via PTO by Roots in Slack.

 #### Taking breaks during the day

 Whether you go for a walk, take a nap, or watch your favorite show, you’re encouraged to take breaks during the day.
 [Research](https://www.bbc.com/worklife/article/20190312-the-tiny-breaks-that-ease-your-body-and-reboot-your-brain) has found that taking breaks - even for a few minutes - improves productivity, creativity, and concentration.
 Don’t ever feel guilty when you need time away from your computer.